DroneDealer/Potion-Makers/README.md

 A game in which you brew potions, choosing from several otherworldly different ingredients and having the ability to brew 21 unique potions!

 ## Inspiration
 I wanted to learn how to create visually engaging games, and I thought: what better way to do that than with a bit of magic?
-So I made a couple of magic-themed projects, including Potion Makers, to experiment with aesthetic design, funny interactions, and magic - inspired UI.
+So I made a couple of magic-themed projects, including Potion Makers, to experiment with aesthetic design, funny interactions, and magic - inspired UI and lore.

+Producing this game helped me learn how to properly use WebGL formatting (which was a big struggle for all of my projects) and how to appropriately use SriptableObjects.
+In addition, it was a big help for learning to implement click and drag based UI that is compatible on mobile and on a computer.

 ## Gameplay
 - By **clicking on an ingredient**, you can see its properties